-GPU instances cannot be live migrated.
-You must set your GPU instances to stop for host events.
-If needed, you can set your stopped instances to automatically restart after the maintenance event completes.
+VMs that have attached GPUs cannot be live migrated.
+You must set these VMs to stop for host events.
+If needed, you can set your stopped VMs to automatically restart after the maintenance event completes.
 Host maintenance events, on Compute Engine, have a frequency of once every two weeks but might occasionally run more frequently.

-To minimize disruptions to your workloads during a maintenance event, you can monitor the maintenance schedule for your instance, and prepare your workloads to transition through the system restart.
+To minimize disruptions to your workloads during a maintenance event, you can monitor the maintenance schedule for your virtual machine (VM) instance, and prepare your workloads to transition through the system restart.

 To receive advanced notice of host events, monitor the

 If the request to the metadata server returns